Every day, over one billion YouTube videos are watched around the world.

 Obviously YouTube and Twitch have different users, but YouTube has just as many loyal channel subscribers who would likely pay for exclusive rewards and content.
 On YouTube, sign up for Fan Funding to allow viewers of a live stream to tip through a chat window associated with the video.

-YouTube calls them Super Chats, shown on a mobile device below:
+YouTube calls them Super Chats.

 You can also sign up for Patreon, which allows you to launch membership-only video channels through YouTube at a small fee per month for regular rewards.
 Just imagine how much a YouTube channel could generate if it has the 1,000 subscribers required by the YPP.
 Charge $1 for a new channel with new content, and you could be looking at a solid monthly revenue stream.

 If you're eligible, channel memberships is a powerful opportunity to offer exclusive perks to fans who are willing to pay a low monthly fee to become a member of your brand's YouTube channel.

 Channel memberships provide members with perks like loyalty badges, custom emojis, and other goods unique to the channel — for instance, comedian Mike Falzone offers a digital copy of his book and an exclusive coupon code to use on merchandise:

 Take a look at YouTube's Channel memberships eligibility, policies, & guidelines to see if this is a good fit for your brand.
 Ultimately, community membership could be a powerful opportunity for you to build a larger following on YouTube and make loyal fans feel valued by releasing exclusive, membership-only content.